Guillaumedub/Functionnal-Test-Bash/README.md

 ```
 [FAIL]
 ```
-## 06 - Progession bar and color
+## ex06 - Progession bar and color
 Now you can try to make a progression bar to have something visual to see how many tests you pass.
 Below 25% the percentage is displayed in red, between 25 and 75% the percentage is displayed in orange and above 75% the percentage is displayed in green.
-Also, write "[FAIL]" in red and "[PASS]" in green.
+Also, write `[FAIL]` in red and `[PASS]` in green.

-## 07 - Crash detection
+## ex07 - Crash detection
 Now your bash file should be supposed to detect a crash.
-When a test crashes it will display "[CRASH]" in red.
-For example, if it's a segmentation fault print "[CRASH]".
+When a test crashes it will display `[CRASH]` in red.
+For example, if it's a segmentation fault print `[CRASH]`.
 It should work with every crash seg fault, aborded core dump, etc.

 ## Bonus
 Try to make functional tests for your current project!